mwac-dev/sqlinity/README.md

 │       └── GeneratedMigrations/
 ```

-### 📄 config.json
+### 📄 sqlinity.config.json

-Create a config file in your project root:
+Create a sqlinity.config.json file in your project root:

 ```json
 {